isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

   gce_vm_stop(vm)

-However, you will still be charged for the disk, but this lets you start it back up anytime to start where you left off.
-It's also easy to just write out your files to the bucket, and delete the VM.
+However, you will still be charged for the attached disk, but this lets you resume your session anytime to start where you left off.
+It's also easy to just write out your files to the bucket, and delete the VM, which is what I tend towards.

 As a note: it's very fast (and free as long as the VMs and buckets are in the same region) to move data around in the google cloud.